Presenter's Page for Abbie & Williams Spring 2006 Tour

 • We will need six hours in the hall to load in, setup our quadraphonic PA system, video projection equipment, and do the lighting.

-• For lighting, we will need three small spots (ellipsoidals), one about 3 feet across, one about 18 inches across, and a larger one about 5 feet in diameter.
-They should descend at a steep angle (ca. 60 degrees,) but not so steep that there are shadows under my brows and nose.
+• For lighting, we will need three small spots (ellipsoidals), one about 3 feet across, one about 18 inches across, and a larger one about 3 feet in diameter.
+They should descend at a steep angle (ca. 60 degrees,) but not so steep that there are shadows under Abbie's brows and nose.
 Source 4s are the best light if they are available.

 • William controls the light and sound for the performance.
-Due to the limited length of computer cables we will be using, he must setup very near the stage -- usually in the front row of the audience.
-The lighting board should be moved to this area so that he can control it.
-If that is not possible, there must be a technician in the lighting booth with an intercom headset so that my husband can give him the cues during the performance.
+The lighting board should be positioned inside the hall at the back so that he can control it along with our own sound equipment.
+If that is not possible, there must be a technician in the lighting booth with an intercom headset so that he can give cues during the performance.
 In that case, the technician will also need to have a 30 minute rehearsal with us.

 • We will need to know when the lighting technician can be available during our setup to help us focus the lights.

-• We will need a table about six feet long near the stage to set our equipment on.
+• We will need a table about six feet long at the back of the hall to set our equipment on.

 • Load out takes about an hour.
 We will need two strong helpers for the load in and out.
 Each should take about 30 to 45 minutes.